thanush244/Tailwindcss-Greenden/README.md

 HTML5: For the structure and content of the website, ensuring semantic and accessible markup.
 Tailwind CSS: For a utility-first approach to styling, making the design process fast and efficient.
+JavaScript: Used to add interactive elements and improve the user experience with features like filtering and smooth transitions.

 ##About the HTML and CSS Structure